 The Indonesian government has laid the foundation for development by setting a national policy on development management, which includes the oil palm sector.

-This national policy takes the form of Government Regulations in Lieu of Law (PP) that pertain to spatial planning, land use, technology, management, human resources, the environment, products, and other aspects (see table below).
+This national policy takes the form of Government Regulations in Lieu of Law (PP) that pertain to spatial planning, land use, technology, management, human resources, the environment, products, and other aspects (Table 1).

 The mechanism for obtaining land for plantations is stipulated in the Agrarian Principles Law, the Plant Cultivation System Law, the Spatial Planning Law, the Forestry Law and the Plantation Law, as well as the Environmental Management Law.

 The guidelines for plantation managements are also enforced through Government Regulations (PP) such as those on pesticides, seedlings, agricultural equipment and machinery.

 Table 1: Governance and Policy for Sustainable Development of Oil Palm Plantations in Indonesia

 |Regulations/ decrees / policies||Issue|

 |PP 47/2012||Social and Environmental Responsibilities of Limited Liability Company|

 |PP 69/1999||Food Labels and Advertisement|

 |PP 28/2011||Management of Nature Reserves and Natural Conservation Areas|